Farah-H/jokes_webapp/README.md

 ### Networking Structure

 ## Increment
-Currently both the front-end servers are hosted in a public subnet, I would like to move them to the private subnet and allow access only via a bastion in the public subnet, for increased security, as described [here](https://developer.ibm.com/articles/secure-vpc-access-with-a-bastion-host-and-terraform/):
+1. Currently the front-end servers are hosted in a public subnet, I would like to move them to the private subnet and allow access only via a bastion in the public subnet, for increased security, as described [here](https://developer.ibm.com/articles/secure-vpc-access-with-a-bastion-host-and-terraform/):

 ![bastion](./images/bastion.png)

-### Terraform Module Structure
+2. The proxy doesn't need to be an additional instance, and can probably be combined with the app-tier.

 ### Configuration and Security
 - These files do not contain any of the passwords or AWS key names or locations, instead these are called from environment variables.